blackears/blenderUvTools/README.md

 ##### Use Grid Scale
 If true, the current scale factor of the grid will be applied to the projection.
 Otherwise the layout will be done with absolute values.

+##### Uniform Scale
+If true, u and v axes will be scaled uniformly.
+Otherwise scaling for each axis can be specified separately.

 ##### U Scale
 Multiplier for U coorinate.